message() function

 You know what?
 Expression power of Protocol Buffer is extremely narrower than type system of TypeScript.
 For example, Protocol Buffer can’t express complicate union type containing array.
 Also, Protocol Buffer can’t express multi dimensional array type, either.

 In such reason, when converting TypeScript type to Protocol buffer message schema, lots of restrictions are exist.
-Let's study which types of TyeScript are not supported in Protocol Buffer.
-For reference, if you try to call typia.protobuf.message<T>()
+Let’s study which types of TypeScript are not supported in Protocol Buffer.
+For reference, if you try to call typia.protobuf.message<T>() function with unsupported type, typia will generate compile errors like below example cases.

 At first, top level type must be a sole and static object.